 How to Store Leftover Strawberry Pie

-For best quality, cover in plastic wrap and store leftover pie covered in the refrigerator for up to two days, any longer and the crust will start to soften.
+For best quality, cover in plastic wrap and store leftover pie covered in the refrigerator for up to two days, any longer and the crust starts to soften.

 STRAWBERRY PIE: FREQUENTLY ASKED QUESTIONS